 Once Windows successfully recognizes and installes the USB interface, the USB Input or Output blocks within the TesiraFORTÉ configuration will give an indication of the Connected and Streaming status.

 The Connected indicator will light up when a USB cable is plugged in.
 The Streaming indicator will light up when audio is actively passing over USB.
 Please note that we have observed instances with PC based hard CODECs (such as Vidyo) where the Streaming indicator of the USB Tx block would only illuminate when the CODEC was in an active call.
+Zoom PC's can optionally be controlled by a third party iPad app or control system.
+In our experience, users may need to select the TesiraFORTE USB peripheral from the iPad app to enable functionality.

 Once connected, the TesiraFORTÉ will show up in the Sound control panel in Windows.
 You can access the Sound control panel by going to the Windows Start menu→Control Panel→Hardware and Sound→Sound.
 Alternately, you can also right-click on the Windows sound icon (bottom left on the task bar) and select "Playback Devices" or "Recording Devices".